 PE

-Here at Egerton we aim for PE lessons to be fun, safe and insightful where we have created a positive learning environment accessible to all pupils.
+Here at Egerton, we aim for PE lessons to be fun, safe and insightful where we have created a positive learning environment accessible to all pupils.
 We encourage all our young people to engage in the vast array of sporting activities we offer.
 The PE department wants to ensure that our young people have the opportunity to access exercise and physical activity on a daily basis.
 This is because of the many benefits being physically active brings to an individual in terms of improving our physical and mental well-being.

 "When you exercise, your body releases chemicals called endorphins.
 These endorphins interact with the receptors in your brain that reduce your perception of pain.
 Endorphins also trigger a positive feeling in the body, similar to that of morphine.
 For example, the feeling that follows a run or workout is often described as "euphoric."
 That feeling, known as a "runner's high," can be accompanied by a positive and energizing outlook on life."

-We offer a wide range of sports which include; Football, Basketball, Dodgeball, Padel, Handball, Softball and Ultimate Frisbee to name a few.
+We offer a wide range of sports which include; Football, Basketball, Dodgeball, Padel, Handball, Pickleball and Ultimate Frisbee to name a few.
 Furthermore, we offer our students in years 7 & 8 a Fitness for Learning (FFL) programme which they access first lesson every day (please refer to the Specialist Approaches tab on the website).
 The idea behind this initiative is to help certain students to wake up in a morning and burn off built up energy.
-Research has proved that physical activity improves student’s concentration and focus so they are ready to access their academic learning in other lessons throughout the day. -
+Research has proved that physical activity improves student’s concentration and focus so they are ready to access their academic learning in other lessons throughout the day.

 This is a pivotal tool we use to identify an individual or teams’ strengths and weaknesses, monitor and measure progress, provide instant feedback , helps to improve skills and enhance overall performance.
 Students are able to identify common misconceptions in their techniques and address them quickly to help them develop and build confidence.
 We also use modelling from either a professional sports person (on the internet) or teacher/teaching assistant to analyse and compare these to how the students are performing in a particular skill or activity.
 Students respond positively to these visual ai ds and it enhances their understanding of the expectations of them to make progress.
 In addition to this, the sports hall is covered with visual aids and keywords which relate to some of the key aspects of their learning in PE.
 We consistently refer to the se and challenge the students during lessons and we base most of our questioning around these displays.